stef/pbp/readme.txt

 Fingerprinting

-pbp tries to avoid to store any sensitive plaintext info, the encrypted files all should look like random noise.
+pbp tries to avoid to store any sensitive plaintext info, the encrypted files all should look like random noise. for a description of the packet formats see docs/fileformats.txt.

 Testing